ros2/rosidl_typesupport/rosidl_typesupport_cpp/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

-`rosidl_typesupport_cpp` does not currently have public API documentation.
+`rosidl_typesupport_cpp` has documentation of its public API, but it is not yet hosted.

 ### License [3.iii]